 Oxford University: BA English Language & Literature 2:1

-Oxford University: Masters of Studies in English Literature (Distinction)
+Oxford University: Masters of Studies in English Literature 1st (Distinction)

-- Highest mark in English Pre-U (D1) in the UK 2012
+Highest mark in English Pre-U (D1) in the UK 2012

-- Part of the Corpus Christi University Challenge Team 2015
+Part of the Corpus Christi University Challenge Team 2015

 During my time at Oxford I took part in a cappella singing, edited the student newspaper and acted.
 I was also selected to be part of the Christ Church University Challenge team.
 Before university I attended North London Collegiate School, where I did French (A), History (A*) and Drama (A*) at A Level, as well as Pre-U English (D1), achieving the top result in the UK in 2012.
 Outside my studies, I have always been passionate about food, cooking, music and theatregoing, and as a teenager spent most weekends riding and competing my horse.
 Before coming to Oppidan, I worked full-time in children’s publishing.

 I have tutored in a range of subjects, including History, French, Maths and, of course, English, as well as copy editing, essay writing skills, and UCAS applications.
 My strongest suit is GCSE, A Level and university preparation, especially Oxbridge entrance.
 However, I’ve had lots of experience with 11+ admissions, where I guided applicants through the English, Maths and interview admissions processes, having been through plenty of them in my time.
 I aim to encourage a broad and rich approach to learning, going beyond the syllabus irrespective of the end goal (be it public exams, school entrance, or homework help).

 "Rosalind was lovely, and an excellent match for Dexter.
 The gales of laughter we heard erupting from their work room were testimony to how enjoyable the session was, and Dexter was very complimentary afterwards about her knowledge and the usefulness of the Short Leave time invested.
-We will almost certainly want to ask Rosalind to come back early in the Christmas holidays." - Mother of A-Level English student
+We will almost certainly want to ask Rosalind to come back early in the Christmas holidays." - Mother of A-Level English student.